-Please complete and return to the main school office or Mrs S Marshall (Clerk to Governors) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the main school office (marked for the attention of the Clerk to the Governing Body if the complaint is regarding the Headteacher) who will acknowledge receipt and explain what action will be taken.

 Your name:

 Student's name (if relevant):

-Your relationship to the student (if relevant):
+Your relationship to the pupil/student (if relevant):

 Address:

 Postcode:

 Daytime telephone number:

 Evening telephone number:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it (and if so, please state who this was).